The compelling desire to move is what gives restless legs syndrome its name. Common characteristics of RLS signs and symptoms include:

 - Nighttime leg twitching.
 RLS/WED may be associated with another, more common condition called periodic limb movement of sleep, which causes your legs to twitch and kick, possibly throughout the night, while you sleep.

-People typically describe restless legs syndrome symptoms as abnormal, unpleasant sensations in their calves, thighs or feet.
-Sometimes the sensations may be in the arms, often expressed as:
+People typically describe restless legs syndrome symptoms as abnormal, unpleasant sensations in their legs or feet, usually on both sides of the body.
+Less commonly, the sensations affect the arms.

 Sometimes the sensations seem to defy description.
 Affected people usually don't describe the condition as a muscle cramp or numbness.
-They do, however, consistently describe the desire to move or handle their legs.
+They do, however, consistently describe the desire to move their legs.

-It's common for symptoms to fluctuate in severity, and occasionally symptoms disappear for periods of time.
+It's common for symptoms to fluctuate in severity.
+In some cases, symptoms disappear for periods of time, then recur.

 When to see a doctor

-If you think you may have RLS, call your doctor.
+If you think you may have RLS/WED, call your doctor.